philemonnwanne/altschool-cloud-exercises/Mini-Project/readme.md

 ```

 ### Access Laravel
-Now, open your web browser and access the Laravel using the URL http://laravel.example.com.
+Now, open your web browser and access the Laravel site.
 You will be redirected to the Laravel default page:

 ### Rendered Page